COA: 72.50 GBp

 Governance and Management

-The Board of Directors oversees and is ultimately accountable for the sustainability strategy and this involvement was strengthened in 2022 by the creation of a Sustainability Committee.
+The Board of Directors oversees and is ultimately accountable for the sustainability strategy at Coats.
+In 2022 we created a Sustainability Board Subcommittee, which has met twice annually in both 2023 and 2024…More Details

 Stakeholder Engagement